Singapore Idol: Season 3 (2009)

 On 15 December 2008, MediaCorp mentioned in its free-circulating-paper, TODAY, that Singapore Idol Season 3 would be one of the new programmes for 2009.
 The third season comes three years after the previous.

-Registration for Singapore Idol 3 officially started on 1 May 2009, and the season premiered right after the National Day Parade segment on 9 August 2009, 8:30 pm on Channel 5, with subsequent episodes on Wednesdays at 8:00pm from 12 August.
+Registration for Singapore Idol 3 officially started on 1 May 2009, and the season premiered right after the National Day Parade on 9 August 2009, 8:30 pm on Channel 5, with subsequent episodes on Wednesdays at 8:00pm from 12 August.

 Returning host Gurmit Singh co-hosted with Singapore Idol 2 winner Hady Mirza, replacing Season 2's Daniel Ong.
 The returning judges were Dick Lee, Florence Lian and Ken Lim, with Jacintha Abisheganaden leaving the show.

-The Top 100 contestants were put up at Orchid Country Club for a week of intense auditions and training.
+The Top 100 contestants were put up at Orchid Country Club at Yishun for a week of intense auditions and training.
 They were then reduced to a Top 76 for a group round, Top 54 for an Idol first where the contestants write and compose a duet and perform it, then the Top 40 of sang-off at Caldecott Hill.
 Top 24 consisted of half the contestants (6 males and 6 females) performing each night on 2 separate Piano Shows for a spot in the Top 12.
 The Piano Show has no theme, and contestants can sing any song they want.
 The Results Show was screened 30 minutes after the Performance Show.
 Voting began at the start of the Piano round at 8:00 pm, and closed at 9:45 pm (later extended to 10:00 pm and finally to 10:15 pm).
 The Top 3 public vote-getters, regardless of gender, advanced together with 3 of the judges choices per episode.
 Coincidentally, in the piano shows, all the contestants who made it to the next round by public voting were male contestants.
 There was no Wild Card round for previously eliminated contestants, unlike the previous two seasons.

 After the Top 12 was revealed during the second Piano Show results segment, the judges announced that Mae Sta Maria would join the 12 and form a surprise Top 13.
 The season has received mixed to negative feedback from fans due to the new rulings (absence of the Wildcard round, lack of a gender cap and voting beginning at the start of the show rather than at the end).

 It was revealed on 14 September that MJ Kuok, who had gotten into the finals by public voting after Piano Show 1, had withdrawn from the competition on 11 September, citing "personal reasons".
 The news was confirmed in 8 Days Magazine.
 He was then replaced by Nurul Huda from Piano Show 1.
 It was revealed that she had received the next highest number of public votes out of all the other eliminated contestants.